This post goes over how to add a Facebook Story to your Facebook Business page from a computer.

 Then choose to either Post Now, schedule your LinkedIn post for the future, or you can add it to your Drafts, where it will be saved for later.

-In addition to LinkedIn, OneUp also supports Twitter, Facebook, Instagram, Pinterest, TikTok, and Google My Business.
+In addition to LinkedIn, OneUp also supports Twitter, Facebook, Instagram, Threads, YouTube, Pinterest, TikTok, and Google My Business.

 Does OneUp support multi-image posts to LinkedIn?
 Yes, OneUp allows you to add up to 9 images on each LinkedIn post.

 Does OneUp support tagging/mentioning in LinkedIn posts?
 Yes, you can tag any LinkedIn company page in OneUp by typing “@” and then the company page name.
 Unfortunately tagging/mentioning personal profiles is not supported by LinkedIn’s API, so it can only be done on LinkedIn directly.

 Does OneUp support video posts to LinkedIn?
 Yes, OneUp supports video posts to both LinkedIn personal profiles and company pages.
 Videos will post to both LinkedIn company pages and personal profiles as a native video (meaning it looks the same as if you posted directly from LinkedIn, and it will autoplay 😊).